 In addition to challenging Pre-Advanced Placement (AP) classes, Union offers a variety of Advanced Placement classes which allow students to earn college credit while learning about a subject in depth.
-In partnership with Tulsa Community College (TCC), Union was one of the first to pilot a unique concurrent enrollment program at the Union Collegiate Academy (UCA) on its High School campus, enabling qualifying students to earn both high school and college credits at the same time – virtually tuition free!
-It has not been unusual for some to graduate with both a high school diploma and enough credits for an associate degree.
+In partnership with Tulsa Community College (TCC), Union was the first to pilot a unique concurrent enrollment program - EDGE - Earn a Degree, Graduate Early – on its High School campus, enabling qualifying students to earn both high school and college credits at the same time – virtually tuition free!

-UCA provides students a challenging college-like experience with TCC instructors, tiered lecture halls, advanced science labs, student lounges, and specialty food shops, along with a safety net of high school staff members there to ensure their success.
-Counselors in the UCA’s College and Career Center help students and their parents complete college entrance, financial aid, and scholarship applications or bank college credit through Tulsa Technology Center.
-Students love the UCA’s online courses – Union Virtual Learning Academy –because of the flexibility they provide and because teachers are always there to assist.
+Union’s Collegiate Academy at the High School provides students a challenging college-like experience with TCC instructors, tiered lecture halls, advanced science labs, student lounges, and specialty food shops, along with a safety net of high school staff members there to ensure their success.
+Counselors in the College and Career Center help students and their parents complete college entrance, financial aid, and scholarship applications or bank college credit through Tulsa Technology Center.

 The Union community provides whatever it takes to ensure all students graduate college/career ready.
 Successful bond issues have funded state-of-the-art tools to enhance reading, language, math, science, and writing skills at every grade level.
 Art, music, and physical education enrich the traditional curriculum.
 Professionals in remedial reading, speech therapy, and special education are assigned to the schools along with library media specialists, nurses, and counselors.
 Courses for gifted students are offered at all levels, as are programs for English Language Learners.